PEZ/clojure-exercism-template/INSTRUCTIONS.md

 exercism configure -w . -t <your token>
 ```

-**NB:** _Currently you'll have to run this command evrytime you start the workspace in Gitpod.
-I am investigating how to fix this._

 ## Workflow

 To work with the exercise you will for each one repeat these steps (step details below):